๐ŸŽปIntro to Humanities

 Why This Matters

-Philosophy isn't just abstract theorizing—it's the foundation of how humans have answered the biggest questions: What can we know?
+Philosophy isn't just abstract theorizing.
+It's the foundation of how humans have answered the biggest questions: What can we know?
 What is real?
 How should we live?
-In Introduction to Humanities, you're being tested on your ability to trace how these ideas evolved, how they influenced art, literature, politics, and science, and how different schools respond to and critique one another.
+In Intro to Humanities, you need to trace how these ideas evolved, how they influenced art, literature, politics, and science, and how different schools respond to and critique one another.
 Understanding philosophy means understanding the intellectual DNA of Western civilization.

 The Foundations: Ancient Origins

 Western philosophy begins with the Greeks, who established the very methods and questions that every later school would either build upon or rebel against.
-Their emphasis on reason, systematic inquiry, and the search for universal truths set the template.
+Their emphasis on reason, systematic inquiry, and the search for universal truths set the template for everything that followed.

 Ancient Greek Philosophy

-• Plato's Theory of Forms proposed that abstract, perfect ideals exist beyond the physical world, influencing later Idealism and Rationalism
+• Plato's Theory of Forms proposed that abstract, perfect ideals (like "Justice" or "Beauty") exist beyond the physical world.
+The things we see around us are imperfect copies of those Forms.
+This idea deeply influenced later Idealism and Rationalism.

 The Knowledge Debate: How Do We Know What We Know?